Navigator of the Seas with kids – how family-friendly are Royal Caribbean’s older ships?

 Navigator of the Seas with kids: a family cruise ship?

-Was I wowed by Navigator of the Seas?
+Was I wowed by the Navigator of the Seas cruise ship?
 No. But let me put that into context; I think it is a beautiful ship with lots of great features.
-However, Navigator is 16-years-old and has been followed by many other Royal Caribbean ships that have progressively targeted themselves more at the family cruise market.
+However, Navigator was 16-years-old in 2018 when we sailed on her and has been followed by many other Royal Caribbean ships that have progressively targeted themselves more at the family cruise market.

 That said, Navigator of the Seas is a classy ship that has aged well and was so easy to get around with the girls.
 We rarely waited longer than a few minutes for a lift.
 Plus the signage and interactive maps in all the elevator lobbies were brilliant for helping us find our way.